-Refine and update security practices to ensure the confidentiality, integrity, and availability of Judiciary-related records and information.
+Continuously improve security practices to ensure the confidentiality, integrity, and availability of Judiciary-related records and information.
+In addition, raise awareness of the threat of cyberattacks and improve defenses to secure the integrity of judiciary IT systems.

 The national IT security program protects Judiciary information systems, services, and data against disclosure, unauthorized use, modification, damage, inaccessibility, and loss.
 In collaboration with the court community, this program fosters a security-aware culture and promotes support for initiatives that preserve the confidentiality, integrity, and availability of information associated with all forms of technology used by the Judiciary.
 The program provides the Judiciary with the information needed to make informed, risk-based decisions essential to safeguarding the deliberative process.